Updated on August 14, 2021

 Let me tell you what American Apparel, a clothing retailer, did.
 This brand offers 20% off for both the customer and the referee.

 But understand this, the success of the program cannot be totally attributed to its enticing offer.
 Part of the success is thanks to how easy American Apparel made it to refer a friend.

-The retailer allowed its customers to share the coupon via social channels, e-mail, and even direct link.
-With its pre-filled message box, it was a cakewalk for American Apparel’s customers to share the message.
+The retailer allowed its customers to share the coupon via social channels, email, and even direct links.
+Its pre-filled message box was a cakewalk for American Apparel’s customers to share the message.

 4. Test.
 Launch.
 Track.